 Reviews You Can Rely On

-We tested models from Garmin, Lezyne, Wahoo, and more to find the best bike computers
+We tested models from Garmin, Lezyne, Wahoo, Karoo, and more to find the best bike computers

 Credit: Ryan Baham

 Looking for the best bike computer?
-Our testers researched nearly every model on the market before purchasing 10 of the best to put to the test.
-A cycling computer can have many uses, from training to navigation, or just recording your stats for fitness and fun.
-Whatever you may use it for, we made sure to measure each model up to the same metrics of ease of use, ease of setup, features, versatility, and water resistance.
-Each computer was tested rigorously for months on a variety of mountain, road, and gravel rides, often side-by-side for the most accurate comparisons.
+Our testers researched nearly every model on the market before purchasing 14 of the best to put to the test.
+A cycling computer can have many uses, from training to navigation or recording your stats for fitness and fun.
+Whatever you use it for, we measured each model to the same metrics: ease of use, ease of setup, features, versatility, and water resistance.
+For the most accurate comparisons, each computer was tested rigorously for months on various mountain, road, and gravel rides, often side-by-side.
 Whatever your goals are as a cyclist, there's a computer in this review to meet your needs and budget.

 Our bike gurus can help you find all the two-wheeled accessories you need to get out there.
-From road bike helmets and the best road bike shoes, to bike locks and racks to transport your bike, we've tested the top products on the market to discern which takes the crown in each category.
-No matter whether you're a road bike enthusiast, a gnarly mountain biker ripping up the trails, or looking for the best budget electric bike around, we can help you find what you need.
+From road bike helmets and cycling shoes to racks to transport your bike and bike seats rated for comfort, we've tested the top products on the market to discern which takes the crown in each category.
+No matter whether you're a road bike enthusiast, a gnarly mountain biker ripping up the trails, or looking for a great budget electric bike, we can help you find what you need.

 Compare at 2 sellers